daniel-samson/neovim/README.md

-# NeoVim IDE (Version 0.2.1)
+# NeoVim IDE

 A distribution of nvim, configured as an "Integrated" Development Environment (IDE).
+The commands in this project are kept behind the `g` key, so that it doesn't override the key bindings you expect, including your leader key bindings.

 ## Project Status
 [![build](https://github.com/daniel-samson/neovim/actions/workflows/build.yml/badge.svg)](https://github.com/daniel-samson/neovim/actions/workflows/build.yml)

 ## Features:

+- Easy Project Nagivation
-- Project Tree view
+- Project Explorer
 - Syntax Highting
 - Auto Completion
+- Auto save / reload
-- Search Project files, tags, and github history
+- Search Project files, commands, tags, and github history
 - Debug your code
 - Mouse support
-- Database client
-- REST Console

 ## Requirements
 - Stable internet connection
-- Bash
-- Sudo
 - Supported OS

 ## Supported OS

 The install script will only let you install on these distribution of linux using premade recipes.

+- MacOS
 - Arch Linux
 - Debian Stretch, Jessie
-- MacOSX
 - Ubuntu 20.04, 19.04, 18.04, 16.04, 14.04
 - KDE Neon 16.04, 14.04
 - Deepin Unstable, Stable

 ## Installation:
 Installs the latest version of NeoVim and configures NeoVim to used as an IDE.
-You can install using git.
-Simply copy the following into your terminal.
+If you have already set up neovim before, then this will overwrite your init.lua file.

 **Using git:**
 <pre>